metabase/metabase/docs/questions/query-builder/expressions-list.md

 The additive total of rows across a breakout. `CumulativeCount` can only be used in the **Summarize** section.

-Because `CumulativeCount` refers to other rows, the order of the groups in the **Group By** section in the Summarization step matters.
+Because `CumulativeCount` refers to other rows, the order of the groups in the **Group By** section is important.
 Metabase will sort by the first group, then partition by any additional groups.
-For example, if you want to see the cumulative counts of orders by product category over time, you should first group by `Created At`, then by the product category.
+For example, if you want to see the cumulative counts of orders over time by product category, you should first group by `Created At`, _then_ group by the product category.

 Syntax: `CumulativeCount`.